zold-io/blog.zold.io/_posts/2019/03/2019-03-31-data-immutability.md

 We trust the _baseline_.
 We treat the first copy in the list as a fully trusted baseline and we don't validate what's in it.
-We just take it as is and apply all other copies on to of it.
+We just take it as is and apply all other copies on top of it.
 We validate their incoming transactions by doing fetch and merge of their relative wallets.
-Of course, in each sub-operation we also treat most scored copy as a baseline.
+Of course, in each sub-operation we also treat the most scored copy as a baseline.

 This baseline mechanism can be turned on by `--no-baseline` option in the